The writer Anne Lamott has warned that perfectionism “will keep you cramped and insane your whole life”.

 Today I’m prolonging the sitting here, dreading the moment I will get up and walk the dog.

-Thank you to: Antonio Alvarez, Chin Chuan Fei, Mavis McAllister and Sue Walters.
+Thank you to: Antonio Alvarez, Chuanfei Chin, Mavis McAllister and Sue Walters.

 Lamott, Anne (1995), Perfectionism.
 In: Bird by Bird: Some Instructions on Writing and Life.
 New York: Anchor Books, pp. 28-32.
 Available in pdf here.